 The collapse of the Soviet Union and the rise of the oligarch including the clandestine energy deals brokered between Russia and its neighbouring states also included the circumventing of agreed sanction limits on the sale of Russian commodities to both known terrorist organisations and rouge states.
 This was occurring whilst Muslim extremism began to rise across much of the globe primarily in countries liberated from dictators by western forces.
 It occurred to me that these adversaries could be brought together and ultimately contest each other on many levels, allowing me the freedom to expand the narrative across almost fifty years and four continents.

 What is the next book that you’re working on and when will it be available?

 I hope to conclude the battle between Nasser and Colonel Ryan in the next book STRONTIA and stretch the story into true science fiction whilst utilising real scientific advancements – including Nano technology and the recent CRISPR 9 biological advancements to set the stage for the rise of a completely new anti-hero.
 I am not sure when STRONTIA will be available as Paracelsus took me years to research and write.

 Posted in Interviews

-Tags: action, adventure, alien, amazon, amazon books, author, author interview, book, book review, books, ebooks, fantasy, fantasy book review, fiction, fighting, first contact, future, goodreads, interview, invasion, kindle, literature, mystery, novel, publishing, reading, review, reviews, sci fi, science ficiton, science fiction, science fiction book review, seb cage begins his adventures, stories, terry tumbler, thriller, ufo, urban fantasy, writing
+Tags: action, adventure, amazon, amazon book, amazon books, amazon ebook, author, author interview, bomb, book, book review, books, CIA, ebook, ebooks, espionage, fantasy, fantasy book review, FBI, fiction, fighting, fission, goodreads, gru, interview, james powton, kindle, kindle book, kindle ebook, literature, murder, mystery, neutron, novel, nuclear war, nuclear weapon, paracelsus, political, political fiction, political thriller, politics, president, publishing, reading, red mercury, review, reviews, russia, russian, sci fi, science ficiton, science fiction, science fiction book review, stories, thriller, united states, urban fantasy, writing